 The effect is often strongest where external borrowing is large, hedging is incomplete, or refinancing needs are near term.
 In those cases, dollar strength does not merely change valuations.
 It reduces financial room to maneuver.
 Creditors may also become more cautious, which makes refinancing harder at the same time that the debt burden is rising.

 Trade is another important channel.
 Many globally traded goods are settled in dollars, so a stronger dollar can raise the local-currency cost of imports even without a formal debt problem.
 For import-dependent economies, that means more working capital is needed to secure the same volume of energy, food, or industrial inputs.
-The link between the dollar and trade costs is one reason commodity currency dynamics often become more important when dollar funding conditions tighten.
+The link between the dollar and terms of trade is one reason commodity currency dynamics often become more important when dollar funding conditions tighten.

 How liquidity pressure spreads beyond foreign exchange